propensive/invariant.blog/res/posts/errors.md

 # Effective Error Handling

+What is the difference between prototype- and production-quality software?

+One difference is how errors are handled.
+A prototype can crash.
+And that's
-A crucial difference between prototype- and production-quality software is the way it handles errors.
-If a prototype hits an error at runtime, we must satisfy ourselves with whatever information we have (like a stack trace) to diagnose the problem, fix the code, inputs or environment, and try it again—repeating as many times as necessary.
+fine: though we must satisfy ourselves with whatever information we can get out of the crash, like a stack trace, to diagnose the problem, fix the code, inputs or environment, and try it again—repeating as many times as necessary.

-But for production software, this is not acceptable: we need to present a reliable and informative experience for users who only have blackbox insight.
-So the equivalent of our interactive diagnosis and remedy must be included as part of the implementation, embedded within the code and ready to handle any deviation from the happy path.
+But for production software, this is not acceptable.
+It must keep calm and carry on.
+It must present reliable and informative experience for users who only have _blackbox_ insight; they don't know or care how it works.

+So something equivalent to our interactive process for diagnosing and fixing a problem must be integrated into the implementation, embedded within the code and ready to recover from or mitigate any deviation from the happy path.

 Error handling code is everything that performs the diagnosis and mitigation.
 For a prototype in Scala, it might be nothing more than the default handler